polyglottraveler/projectkr/README.md

 - One popular reason for watching games is for the storyline - similar to movies *Strong association between gaming and microsoft (XBox) *Pre-existing relationships with developers + customer association to enable success in this space
-- Large target audience - children to adult ability to target
+- Large target audience - ability to target all age groups

 ## Limitations & Next Steps

-- Missing linking data between IMDB and Rotten Tomato ...
+- Missing linking data between IMDB and Rotten Tomato
+- Deeper analysis required for understanding the E-gaming market
+- Limited given box office information given for films based off of vidoe games (e.g. Halo)
+- Further investigation to understand the TMDB popularity algorithm and experimentation to determine if it is capable of predicting box office success given certain movie characteristics
+...

 ## Contact